homanmirgolbabaee/YTDownloader/README.md

-# 🎬 32Bit-YTDownloader & Streamlit App
+# 🎬 32Bit&64Bit YoutubeDownloader & Streamlit App

 Easily download YouTube videos or just audio, directly to your computer!
 Choose between the **Streamlit App** for modern, 64-bit systems, or **32Bit-YTDownloader** for older 32-bit Windows 7 systems.